Jaye-Bee/final-project-tate-art-museum/README.md

 ## Term 2021

-Team members:
+Report made by:

-- Student 1: Jena Baxter [jbaxter1244@floridapoly.edu]
+Jena Baxter [jbaxter1244@floridapoly.edu]

 **Summary**

-my project delves into the specifics of the Tate Art Museum's exhibits, asking about what eras they have or details of their art pieces.
+My project delves into the specifics of the Tate Art Museum's exhibits, asking about what eras they have or details of their art pieces.
 The dataset used can be found in a larger set made for TidyTuesday:
 [https://github.com/rfordatascience/tidytuesday/tree/master/data/2021/2021-01-12](url)